marcelduin/Micrio.Blogpost.wasm-v3/README.md

 >
 > *Can I use it to download the image tiles for me with higher performance?
 No -- WASM by itself has no download capabilities.*
 >
-> *Can I replace the current Micrio schizoid Canvas2D and THREEjs rendering methods using one solution?*
+> *Can I replace the current Micrio schizoid Canvas2D and three.js rendering methods using one solution?*
 >
 > *Hmm...* (this phase lasted about 2 weeks, going to bed and waking up with it)

 Yes; yes I could!
 What if I created my own WebGL renderer, that supports both 2D and 360&deg;?

-What is WebGL?
+What is WebGL under the hood?
 To put it oversimplified: it takes a bunch of coordinate-arrays and textures and draws them on your screen using [shaders](https://en.wikipedia.org/wiki/Shader).
 These coordinate arrays would be single abstract representations of the zoomable images with its individual tiles.

 **What if I moved the entire rendering logic to AssemblyScript?**